Flemish Movement: French Flanders

 Upon Belgium becoming an independent state from the Netherlands, there was an (administrative) reaction against the Dutch and their language.
 In an attempt to remove Dutch from the new country, Belgian officials declared that the only official language in Belgium now was French.
 The Administration, Justice System, and higher education (apart from elementary schools in Flanders) all functioned in the French language.
 Even Brussels, the capital where more than 95% of the population spoke Dutch, lacked a formal, state-sanctioned Flemish school of higher education.
 The consequence was that every contact with the government and justice was conducted in French.
 This led to a number of erroneous legal judgements where innocent people received the death penalty because they were not able to verbally defend themselves at trials.

 The French-speaking Belgian government succeeded in removing the Dutch language from all levels of government more quickly in Brussels than in any other part of Flanders.
 Because the administration was centered in Brussels, more and more French-speaking officials took up residency there.
 Education in Brussels was only in French which led to a surplus of young, unskilled and uneducated Flemish men.
 Dutch was hardly taught in the French schools.
 For example: Dutch was worth 10 points in French schools, but drawing earned 15 points.
 Today 16% of Brussels is Dutch-speaking, whereas in 1830 it was over 95%.

-The French-speaking bourgeoisie showed very little respect for the Flemish portion of the population.
+The French-speaking bourgeoisie showed little respect for the Flemish portion of the population.
 Belgium's co-founder, Charles Rogier, wrote in 1832 to Jean-Joseph Raikem, the minister of justice: